abdullahkhawer/aws-alerts/README.md

 Following are the steps to successfully deploy and use this framework:
 -   Fork this repository from the master branch.
--   If you want to enable AWS CloudFormation failures notifications, change default value to `true` in the `variables.tf` file for `enable_cloudformation_failure_notification` parameter.
+-   If you want to enable AWS CloudFormation failures notifications, change default value to `true` for `enable_cloudformation_failure_notification` variable.
--   Similarly, for any AWS service you want to enable failures, errors, warnings and terminations notifications, change default value to `true` for that AWS service's parameter that is starting with `enable_...`
+-   Similarly, for any AWS service you want to enable failures, errors, warnings and terminations notifications, change default value to `true` for that AWS service's variable that is starting with `enable_...`
+-   If `enable_lambda_failure_notification` variable is set to to `true` for AWS Lambda functions failure notifications, you can set a list of specific AWS Lambda functions to enable monitoring only for those using `lambda_function_names` variable.
+Otherwise, it will fetch all AWS Lambda function names.
 -   Configure AWS CLI and then run `terraform init` and then `terraform apply` within the `/terraform` directory and provide protocol (e.g., `email` or `https`) and endpoint (e.g., `abcxyz@gmail.com`) by providing values for `failure_error_warning_termination_notification_sns_topic_protocol` and `failure_error_warning_termination_notification_sns_topic_endpoint` respectively.
 -   If the Terraform change plan looks good, enter `yes` to create the resources.
 -   Wait for the Terraform to finish creating all the resources.